 How to determine the withholding amount

 In addition to Form W-4, you need to use the tax withholding tables found in Publication 15.
 You need to calculate each employee’s withholding amount individually.
-The amount you withhold depends on the pay frequency, the number of allowances, and whether the employee is single or married.
+The amount you withhold depends on the pay frequency, the information on Form W-4, and whether the employee is single or married.

 Exemption from withholding